AdobeDocs/campaign-web.en/help/v8/get-started/connect-to-campaign.md

 1. Click on your profile icon, on the top right, then select **Preferences**.
 1. Then click the language link displayed under your email address.
 1. Select your preferred language and click **Save**.
-You can select a second language in case the component you are using is not localized in your first language.
+You can select a second language in case the component you are using is not localized into your first language.

 ## Dark theme {#dark-theme}